bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:43:21

-I think that was the change in version 25.
-I think there was a rule that says nothing under 64 bytes, or sorry, nothing under 65 bytes.
+Ans so I think that was the change in version 25 so I think there was a rule that says nothing under 64 bytes, or sorry, nothing under 65 bytes.
 That was the mempool rule.
 And then people were like, well, but it could be useful to have a 63 byte or 62 byte transaction to burn your coins.
 And so I think the rule was changed to no 64 bytes.